 AN 627 are oval, white pills containing Tramadol.
-Tramadol is an opioid analgesic drug prescribed by physicians to relieve acute or chronic pain.
-Extended-release versions provide rapid pain relief within 30 to 60 minutes.
+It is an opioid analgesic drug prescribed by physicians to relieve acute or chronic pain.
 Sometimes drowsiness, sedation, and dizziness occur before the pain decreases.
 How well people tolerate this drug is determined primarily by their age, weight, health, and other factors.

 It is the opioid affecting receptors that control pain sensations, sedation, and to some extent, mood.
 As a result, some people may doze off for a short time using tramadol, while others could lapse into a lengthier sleep.

 Tramadol Hydrochloride Tablets USP, 50 mg are supplied as scored, white, round film-coated tablets debossed “AN” over “627” on one side and plain on the other side.

 Tramadol hydrochloride tablets are indicated in adults for the management of pain severe enough to require an opioid analgesic and for which alternative treatments are inadequate.